dansand/ResChapter/content/numpy.md

 Python is a _simple general-purpose programming language_.
 As a general-purpose programming language it was not designed for a single task or discipline.
 However, Python is widely used for processing text, numbers, images; building websites and applications; and increasingly in machine learnign and data science.

 Python was first created by Guido von Rossum in 1990 and was named after Monty Python's Flying Circus.
 It has since been developed by a large team of volunteers and is freely available from the Python Software Foundation.
 That's right, Python is free.
 More than that, Python has a strong ties to the open source movement.
-This means there is a culture of sharing, cooperation and support.
+This means there is a culture of sharing and support within the Python 'ecosstem'.

 Python, Matlab, or R (or Java, C++, ...)?
 There are a lot of programming languages, and many tasks - such as the one demonstrated in this chapter - can be completed equally well in all of them.
 So how to decide?
 In our group, some researchers chose Python because it was stronger in discipline-specific Libraries than any of it's competetors (for instance Neuroscience, Geophysics).
 However, for those of us had also dabled in other languages first (e.g. Matlab, R), and found that there was litte 'wasted' effort in switching.
 Many core concepts extend across all languages, not to mention the more ephemeral skill of 'thinking like a programmer'.

 ## Learning Objectives:

 In this chapter we're going to look a Python library called Numpy (numeric Python).
-A library is a specific set of functionality (code) designed to assist a common purpose, yet outside the `core` capabilities of the Langauge.
+A library is group of tools (code) designed to assist a common purpose, yet outside the `core` capabilities of the Langauge.
 Numpy provides the ability to work with structured groups of numbers (arrays).
 Depending on the situation, these could represent vectors, time series, tables, grids, matrices, etc.

 Using Numpy we're going to tackle a simple data science problem, yet one that has some profound implications.
 If you are new to Python and Numpy, uur main suggestion is to __try to understand and keep the data science problem in mind__.
 Hopefully, if you have a good handle on the problem itself, the utility of Python / Numpy will be self evident.